cramppet/sancrawler2/README.md

 ## How to build

 - First, [install golang](https://golang.org/doc/install)
-- Then, just do `go build sancrawler.go` from the sancrawler2 directory
+- Then, just do a `make` from the sancrawler2 directory

 ## How to use

 **Keep in mind that the heuristic which SANCrawler uses in practice can sometimes** **lead to incorrect or inaccurate results.
 Results not guaranteed.**

-You need to acquire some kind of metadata from the certificates of your target.
-Sometimes this is very simple, other times nothing exists at all.
-The best way I have found is simply navigating to the homepage of the target and checking if there is an "Organization" or "Organizational Unit" field present in the (presumed) X509 certificate, and if so, to use that.
-Otherwise you'll have to get creative to find something useable.
+SANCrawler now implements a mode to try and find sufficient metadata for you.
+You can specify the **url mode** with the `-u https://url.com` option and SANCrawler will do its best to detect the metadata if it exists.
+If that doesn't work you'll have to get creative to find something useable.

-SANCrawler implements two different modes, a **keyword search mode** and a strict **organization search mode**.
-Use whichever you prefer, the keyword search is a more general search which encompasses all that the organization search mode does, so if the query works in the organization mode, it will work just as well or perhaps better in the keyword mode.
+SANCrawler implements one other mode to facilitate that, a **keyword search mode** that allows you to search by an arbitrary string it encompasses all that the same search fields that the URL search mode does.

-The purpose of the organization mode given what I just said is to try to refine the results more to remove some false positives.

-### Wildcard

-You can use the `%` character as a wildcard in either of the search modes.
-This is incidential due to the crt.sh service providing this feature.
-Be careful when using this as searches of the form `%QUERY%` tend not to work.
+## Command Line Options

+Discovery modes:
+  -k  Keyword to match on.
+  -u  URL; attempt auto-extraction of x509 Subject's Organization field.

+Output:
+  -o  Use this output file.

+Auxiliary:
+  -p  Print domain statistics (ie. subdomain distribution) to stdout.

 ## Examples

-1. Using the organization search mode on Apple. **Enumerating 16,000 subdomains in under a minute.**
+1. Using the URL mode on Apple. **Enumerating 16,576 subdomains in 48 seconds**

 ```
-./sancrawler -s "Apple Inc." -o apple.out
+./sancrawler -u https://apple.com -o apple.out

   __________
-  \\        | SAN CRAWLER v2: Electric Boogaloo
+  \\        | SAN CRAWLER v2.1: Uncle Rico's Time Machine
    \\       |    @cramppet
     \\@@@@@@|

-Processing 12104 IDs with 75 goroutines . . . got 16221 unique subdomains

-SAN Crawler took 54.443376278s
+INFO[0000] SANCrawler running
+INFO[0000] Attempting auto-extraction from URL           URL="https://apple.com"
+INFO[0000] Using extracted organization as seed          Organization="Apple Inc."
+INFO[0048] Writing results to output file                Outfile=apple.out
+INFO[0048] SANCrawler shutting down                      Runtime=48.736586958s
 ```

-2. Using the keyword search mode with a seed value taken from nsa.gov's X509 cert.
+2. Using the keyword search mode with a seed value taken from whitehouse.gov's cert.

 ```
-./sancrawler -k "National Security Agency%" -p
+⇒  ./sancrawler -k "Executive Office of the President - Office of Administration" -p

   __________
-  \\        | SAN CRAWLER v2: Electric Boogaloo
+  \\        | SAN CRAWLER v2.1: Uncle Rico's Time Machine
    \\       |    @cramppet
     \\@@@@@@|

+INFO[0000] SANCrawler running
+INFO[0001] Printing domains statistics ...
+INFO[0001]  . . .
+Domain=ai.gov Occurances=2
+INFO[0001]  . . .
+Domain=bebest.gov Occurances=2
+INFO[0001]  . . .
+Domain=ostp.gov Occurances=4
+INFO[0001]  . . .
+Domain=crisisnextdoor.gov Occurances=2
+INFO[0001]  . . .
+Domain=ondcp.gov Occurances=2
+INFO[0001]  . . .
+Domain=whitehousedrugpolicy.gov Occurances=2
+INFO[0001]  . . .
+Domain=budget.gov Occurances=2
+INFO[0001]  . . .
+Domain=whitehouse.gov Occurances=7
+INFO[0001]  . . .
+Domain=eop.gov Occurances=2
+INFO[0001]  . . .
+Domain=wh.gov Occurances=5
+INFO[0001]  . . .
+Domain=omb.gov Occurances=2
-Processing 27 IDs with 75 goroutines . . . got 12 unique subdomains
+INFO[0001]  . . .
+Domain=greatagain.gov Occurances=2

-www2.nsa.gov
-www.nsa.gov
-nsa.gov
-m.intelligencecareers.gov
-www.intelligencecareers.gov
-apps.nsa.gov
-apps-test.nsa.gov
-m.nsa.gov
-vpn.nsa.gov
-stage.nsa.gov
-captcha.nsa.gov
-intelligencecareers.gov

-SAN Crawler took 295.046208ms
+INFO[0001] SANCrawler shutting down                      Runtime=1.755120376s
 ```